SteamFab/minecraft-forge/README.md

     ```docker logs minecraft```
   - Execute a command inside the container:
     ```docker exec minecraft <command>```
+  - If you get an error "Got permission denied while trying to connect to the Docker daemon socket."
+Close the terminal window and log back in.
+The reason for this error is that the shell needs to be restarted for the group change to take effect.
+  - If something fails during the installer, then just run the installer.sh script again.

 ## 3. Setup backup of world to Google cloud storage